 “Pope Francis, giving an extraordinary #UrbiEtOrbi in a rainy and empty St. Peter’s Square is a powerful image,” reads a Catholic Talk Show tweet showing the startling image of the pope addressing an empty plaza outside of St. Peter’s Basilica in the Vatican.

-Pope Francis, giving an extraordinary in a rainy and empty St. Peter's Square is a powerful image.
+Pope Francis, giving an extraordinary #UrbiEtOrbi in a rainy and empty St. Peter's Square is a powerful image.

 397 people are talking about this